Fresh Yellowtail Fillet with Lime and Ginger

 Remove the skillet from the oven and transfer the fish to a warm platter.
 Pour any excess oil from the pan.
 Add the green onions, tomato, citrus zest and ginger and saute, over low heat, for 1 to 2 minutes.
 Add the wine and deglaze the skillet.
 Reduce the liquid by half, and then add the heavy cream.
 Reduce until lightly thickened.
 Whisk in the butter, lime juice and parsley.
 Season, to taste, with salt and pepper.
 Spoon the sauce over the fish and serve.

-Recipe courtesy John McLaughlin, owner of At Last Cafe in Long Beach, CA.
+Recipe courtesy of John McLaughlin, owner of At Last Cafe in Long Beach, CA.